 NC Toddler, 3, Disappears In Middle Of The Night Without A Trace & Cops Are Stumped

 Police are desperately searching for a little girl who shockingly vanished from bed after getting tucked in.
-With no clues as to where the girl went, her mom believes she was abducted.
+With no clues, her mom believes she was abducted.

 Kristy Woods last saw her three-year-old daughter, Mariah Woods, on the evening of Nov.
 26 after tucking her in for the night in their North Carolina home.
 It was approximately 11 pm when she put her little girl to bed.
 Just an hour later, Kristy’s live-in boyfriend allegedly saw Mariah leave her room — he told her to go back to bed.
 When the couple went in to check on her the next morning, she was gone.
 Seemingly vanishing into thin air, Kristy said she believes her daughter was snatched from her bed and abducted.